biscmethods/bisc/README.md

 # bisc
 Bisc is an abbrevation for "BI(clust) SC(regclust)".
-It's a cell clustering wrapper for [scregclust](https://github.com/scmethods/scregclust)
+It's an iterative CEM-based cell clusterer that wraps a method clustering genes called [scregclust](https://github.com/scmethods/scregclust).

 ## Installation